revoltez/RustNet/Readme.md

 - Node acts as a mediator between components in that it receives external calls and forward them to the appropriate Components
 - can register user defined callbacks upon receival of external Messages

-PS: Order of Components mut be respected in order for Node to work correctly, For example the all Reliable Delivery Components Requires a Faillure detector
+PS: Order of Components mut be respected in order for Node to work correctly, For example every Reliable Delivery Component Requires a Faillure detector, which means messing up the order will panic before node starts executing.

 ## Faillure Detector